 Just one step beyond cooking, canning involves processing food in closed glass Ball® canning jars at high temperatures.
 The heat interrupts natural spoilage by destroying food contaminants and, at the same time, removes air from the jars.
 As the jars cool, a vacuum seal forms – to prevent recontamination.

-Getting Started: Canning Methods
+Getting Started: Explaining the Canning Methods

-Understanding the components and difference of water bath and pressure canning will help you choose which method will work best for you and the foods you choose to preserve.
+There are two home canning methods: water bath canning and pressure canning.
+Understanding the components and difference between the two processes will help you choose the method best for the foods you want to preserve.

-Technique 1: Water Bath Canning
+Water Bath Canning